a-sf-mirror/freedroid/doc/manual/dialog.md

        end,
 ~~~~~~~~~~~

-To change an other node's content, for instance, the dialog's interface can be used
+To change another node's content, for instance, the dialog's interface can be used
 to get a reference to that other node:

 ~~~~~~~~~~~{.lua}